|Book News|||||About C/Oasis|||||Poetry Submissions|||||Sunoasis Jobs|||||Classifieds|||||Writer's Notebook|||||LETTERS|

 BRAIN CIRCULATES BACK TO BRAIN, AGAIN AND AGAIN.

-Slowly he sinks to her knees, letting the strands of spaghetti flutter about his body and head.
+Slowly he sinks to his knees, letting the strands of spaghetti flutter about his body and head.
 From behind the curtain comes a WOLF with blood dripping from its fangs, standing on human legs looking up into the sun and baying with the effects of an amplifier behind the stage somewhere blasting out the sensuous, lonely, longing wails of the animal.
 He bends his head down to the slumped man and opens his mouth but then another leaps on stage dressed in metallic clothing, his head bald, tears plastered to the side.
 He pulls out a plastic pistol and shoots the WOLF grabbing the immersed man on his knees and pulling him up.

 Well, they say to themselves, this must be art.
 And if not art it is a pleasant excuse to lay out in the sun.
 Yes, we are what we perform.
 It glides before us like drunken reindeer along the ice caves of Lapland.
 It makes it mark.
 There is the mark.
 Woe to those who miss the mark!
 Things will fly from us at an oblique angle and catch the sun at the moment it disappears.
 The Earth will be covered by an Emerald light.
 Every depiction will be made on the backlots of long bankrupt studios.
 The people, themselves, will lay supine, disbelieving the moon in their eyes.